Volunteer with therapy riders and horses!

 Victory Therapy Center's mission is to care for the physical, mental and emotional needs of children, adults, Veterans and their families through the healing power of horses.
 Therapeutic horsemanship improves strength, balance, coordination, memory utilization, muscle tone, motor skills, social interaction and self-esteem.
 Our facility is a Professional Association of Therapeutic Horsemanship, Int'l (PATH) Premier Accredited center and our Instructors are PATH certified.
 Victory Therapy Center is a 501 (c) (3) non-profit organization.
 Founded in 1990, we currently operate on our 27-acre facility in Roanoke, Texas.

-Victory Therapy Center is holding its monthly Orientation Training on March 24, 2018 from 12:00-3:00.
+Victory Therapy Center is holding its monthly Orientation Training on May 18, 2019 from 12:00-3:00.
 We can conduct one-on-one training to Volunteer prior to this date if you'd like to begin prior to the next class.
 At this training session we will teach volunteers how to groom and tack horses, how to act as a side walker, how to be a horse handler, and give volunteers an overview of our facility and therapeutic riding.
 After training, we will assign volunteers to work in classes that fit their schedule.
 We have day, evening and weekend classes that will need volunteers.
+Minimum age to volunteer is 13.

-Volunteers who would like to attend this Orientation Training session can sign up by emailing Christine Terry at firstname.lastname@example.org.
+Volunteers who would like to attend this Orientation Training session can sign up by emailing Christine Terry, Volunteer Director, at firstname.lastname@example.org.
 At the Orientation Training, you will be asked to complete our Volunteer registration forms, which includes a background check.

 On the day of the Orientation Training Session, we ask Volunteers to wear close-toed shoes, bring a water bottle and wear comfortable clothes that they do not mind getting dirty.
 In addition, please bring $15 for the background check.